chingu-voyages/vk1-bears-team-02BE/README.md

   - Real-time user disaster reporting.
   - Administrator map-view of the country with pinpointed reports.
   - On the fly changing of status of reports.
-  - Report data statistics
+  - Report data statistics.
-  - User report history
+  - User report history.

 ## <h2 id="tech"> Technology Used </h2>
  A series of open-source resources were used to make this project possible.